 333

-I have a confession.
-The novel I've been "working on" for three years is currently 11 pages long.
+Here's a familiar story.
+The novel that's been "in progress" for three years is still 11 pages long.
 Eleven.
-That's roughly one page per four months, which is less a writing pace and more a geological process.
-At this rate, I'll finish it around the time my future grandchildren graduate college.
+That's roughly one page per four months — less a writing pace, more a geological process.
+At that rate, the book wraps up around the time the next generation graduates college.

-I mention this because I started seeing 333 everywhere about six months ago, right around the time I realized I hadn't touched the manuscript in weeks.
-The number showed up on a receipt at the bookstore (ironic), on my running app (3.33 miles — I don't even run), and most aggressively, on my bedroom clock at 3:33 AM on three separate nights.
-By the third night, I was awake enough to feel called out.
+Then 333 starts showing up everywhere, right around the time of realizing the manuscript hasn't been touched in weeks.
+The number lands on a receipt at the bookstore (ironic), on a running app (3.33 miles — by someone who doesn't even run), and most aggressively, on the bedroom clock at 3:33 AM on three separate nights.
+By the third night, the called-out feeling is unmistakable.

 That's what 333 does.
 It doesn't gently suggest.
 It pokes you in the ribs and says: you have something to make, and you're not making it.

-If you've been seeing 333 and you found this article at some unreasonable hour, I have good news and annoying news.
-The good news: your creative instincts are probably right.
-The annoying news: knowing that doesn't get you out of actually doing the work.
+If you've been seeing 333 and you found this article at some unreasonable hour, here's the good news and the annoying news.
+Good news: your creative instincts are probably right.
+Annoying news: knowing that doesn't get you out of actually doing the work.

 What Does Angel Number 333 Mean?